STS-118: Crew notes

-Astronaut Clayton Anderson originally was slated to be launched to the ISS on this mission, but was moved to STS-117.
+Astronaut Clayton Anderson was originally slated to be launched to the ISS on this mission, but was moved to STS-117.
 His replacement was Alvin Drew.

 NASA press releases and media briefing documents stated that STS-118 was the first flight of a Mission Specialist Educator due to the presence of Barbara Morgan.
 The Educator Astronaut Project is the successor to NASA's Teacher in Space Project, which ended with the Space Shuttle Challenger disaster in 1986.
 The official STS-118 mission patch included a flame of knowledge that represented the importance of education, and honored teachers and students everywhere.
 Morgan was the backup to Christa McAuliffe, the teacher who was killed aboard Challenger in 1986.
 The tip of the flames touched Morgan's name on the patch.
 However, NASA Administrator Michael D. Griffin clarified at a post-mission press conference that Morgan was not considered a mission specialist educator, but rather a standard mission specialist, who had once been a teacher.

 Prior to the Columbia disaster, the crew manifest for STS-118 was: